This story was officially updated in June 2022.

 Once you’ve had your share of sunshine, head to Pittsburgh for the clouds and the culture.
 Jeff Stasko and Karl Kargle, owners of The Inn on The Mexican War Streets, are ready to treat you royally.
 The stone mansion was constructed by department store owner Russell Boggs in 1888.
 Stasko and Kargle — who reside in the rear carriage house — bought the building and began operating it as a bed-and-breakfast in 2000.

 The Inn has a total of eight rooms, with one dedicated to Mr. Boggs himself.
-Accommodation starts at $159 on weekdays; breakfast and snacks are included.
+Breakfast and snacks are included.

 As the names suggests, the Inn is located in Pittsburgh’s historic Mexican War Streets neighborhood, across the street from The National Aviary, where birds swoop and dive in immersive exhibits.
 The nearby Mattress Factory offers a different type of immersive experience, with art installations populating its various buildings.
 Take selfies with some of Yayoi Kusama’s polka-dotted work or take a blind leap of faith by experiencing James Turrell’s Pleiades in the dark.

 While you’re in town, check out Randyland, a brightly colored courtyard created by Randy Gilson.
-Then walk across one of the city’s many bridges (the most of any city in the world) to the Andy Warhol Museum to see the work of Pittsburgh’s most famous native son.
+Then walk across one of the city’s many bridges to the Andy Warhol Museum to see the work of Pittsburgh’s most famous native son.

 If art isn’t your thing, catch the Pittsburgh Pirates at PNC Park, which with its waterfront location can feel more like a cruise ship than a ball field.
-Bet on who will win the pierogi race — yes, there’s a halftime race in which people dressed as polish dumplings sweat it out for the gold.
+Bet on who will win the pierogi race — yes, people dressed as polish dumplings sweat it out for the gold.

-Sleeping in a Yurt costs $35 per night; $254 per week.
+Sleeping in a yurt costs $40 per night; $294 per week.
 The Ohiopyle yurts sleep five people and come complete with a full-size refrigerator, stove, fan and microwave.
 You will sleeping in a structure that has been en-vogue since Genghis Khan — so to take you back in time, you will have to walk to the bathroom.
 You can reserve your yurt here and choose from the many state parks that offer the round housing.

 After Ohiopyle, head over to the Seven Points Marina in Hesston, Pennsylvania, where, after watching a short instructional video — and showing evidence of a valid driver’s license — you can become captain of your very own rental houseboat.